ghga-de/milestones-docs/59-bottlenose-dolphin/technical_specification.md

 - State management and other tooling:
   - Shall we use a dedicated state management solution (like NgRx, Akita, Elf or NgxZustand)?
 Or start with a [NGRX signal store](https://ngrx.io/guide/signals/signal-store) or simple custom services to manage state?
   - Should we primarily use [RxJS](https://rxjs.dev/) or [Signals](https://angular.dev/guide/signals)?
+  - Should we build the app with our without [ZoneJs](https://angular.dev/guide/experimental/zoneless)?
   - Shall we make use of a caching library for HTTP requests like [NgHttpCaching](https://github.com/nigrosimone/ng-http-caching) or [cashew](https://github.com/ngneat/cashew)?
   - Are there any client libraries or development tools that we should make use of?